exoplay/exobot/README.md

 You can also build other types of plugins: `EventPlugin`, `HTTPPlugin`, or build your own class of plugin with the `Plugin` class.
 Documentation to come someday.

+Exobot exports a handy scripts for testing your plugins: `exobot-try`.
+By either installing exobot globally (`npm install -g @exoplay/exobot`) or adding a script to your package.json (`"try": "exobot-try"`), exobot will fire up a simple bot with a shell adapter so you can test your plugin.

 ## Building Adapters